 Thailand is in the middle of its rainy season, which usually runs from May to October and often generates high winds and flash storms in coastal areas, especially on its west coast, on the Indian Ocean, where Phuket is located.

 Police are investigating the incident.
-The boat, which went down about 7 km (5 miles) from shore, was properly registered and had not been overloaded, police said.
+The boat, which went down about 7 kilometers (5 miles) from shore, was properly registered and had not been overloaded, police said.

 Tour operators had been warned about the severe weather, Tourist Police bureau deputy chief, Major General Surachate Hakparn, said.